 If you take the gross income we earn from ticket sales for a year and divide it by our number of annual attendees, it comes out to about $7 per person.
 If you divide all the expenses it takes to run the Cinema for a year and divide it by our number of annual attendees, it comes out to about $17/person.
 That means the next time you come to a screening or event, look around.
 For every person you see sitting in the theater, it costs us $10.
 We make up that $10/person in a variety of ways, including your additional annual gift during the Life of the Cinema Campaign.

 Ticket sales and membership alone do not fully cover our program and operating expenses.
 We make sure we have a variety of revenue streams so that our fiscal health is not dependent upon a single activity.
 Cafe sales, advertising, grants, sponsorship, your membership, and your additional annual gift during the Life of OUR Cinema Campaign are all essential to our revenue plan.
 Our Life of OUR Cinema Campaign is an indispensable part of the formula and must grow each year.

 How much money do you need to raise?

-Our goal for the 2018 Life of OUR Cinema Campaign is to raise $145,000.
+Our goal for the 2019 Life of OUR Cinema Campaign is to raise $150,000.
 If every single one of our members gave just $15 at year-end, we would exceed that goal.
-But we know that we can’t expect 100% of our members to give, so we ask everyone to give what they can. $15,000 gifts are important. $1,500 gifts are important.
+But we know that we can’t expect 100% of our members to give, so we ask everyone to give the most they can. $15,000 gifts are important. $1,500 gifts are important.
 But $15 gifts are important too.
 The more members who give, the more power there is in gifts of any amount.

 Why do you need volunteers to help you?